-After close to 30 hours of deliberation, a jury of six men and six women unanimously acquits the former automaker John Z. DeLorean of eight counts of drug trafficking in Los Angeles, California, on this day in 1984.
+After close to 30 hours of deliberation, a jury of six men and six women unanimously acquits the former automaker John Z. DeLorean of eight counts of drug trafficking in Los Angeles, California, on August 16, 1984.

 A Detroit native and the son of an autoworker, DeLorean began working for the Packard Motor Company as an engineer in 1952.
 He rose quickly at Packard and later at General Motors (GM), where he moved in 1956.
 At GM, he managed both the Pontiac and Chevrolet divisions before becoming a vice president in 1972.
 DeLorean’s flashy style and self-promotional ability distinguished him in the staid culture of the auto industry, while his ambition and appetite for innovation seemed never to be satisfied: He claimed to hold more than 200 patents and was credited with such developments as the lane-change turn signal, overhead cam-engine and racing stripes.